Why Look for Plant Based Certified?

 Health, Animal Rights, Concern for the Environment, Dietary Restrictions, Vegetarian, Vegan.

 A plant-based diet is made up primarily of foods derived from plants which includes vegetables, whole grains, legumes, fruits and nuts.
-Those who follow a plant-based diet are not expected to cut out all animal products, but to center their diet largely around more foods from plant sources.
+Those who follow a plant-based diet are not seeking to cut out all animal products, but to centre their diet largely around more foods from plant sources.
 The term plant based addresses a wider audience who are making dietary choices for a wide variety of reasons.
-A vegan diet is similar but abstains from eating any animal products and connotates a specific lifestyle choice and is often assumed to be connected to a specific set of ethos.
+A vegan diet is similar but abstains from eating and/ or using any animal or animal derived products, connotates a specific lifestyle choice and is often assumed to be connected to a specific set of ethos.The term plant based addresses a wider audience of consumers who are making dietary choices for a wide variety of reasons.